umbraco/UmbracoDocs/Tutorials/Multilanguage-Setup/index.md

 Now you can go to all the copied content nodes and update your text to whatever language you want.

 ### Second step
-is to create the new language in the settings.
+The second step is to create the new language in the settings.
 To do this, simply go to the settings menu and under languages, click add new and chose your language.
 ![Chosing a language](images/4.png)

 Now we go to our content nodes and assign a language to them.
 You do this by right clicking on the home node and picking 'Culture and Hostnames', then choose the language associated with the page.
 (NOTE: As you can see it is defaulting to 'Inherit', so if you set the top node all child nodes will inherit it)